James-Z-Zhang00/emotion-detection/README.md

-# Repository for final project
+# Emotion Detection Web Application

 By completing this project, I have: